Mail & Notifications

 Mail attachments

-Moreover for each attachment it’s possible to specify one or more of the following optional attributes:
+Moreover for each attachment it’s possible to specify any of the following options:

 For example: